Handshake - A request send to a destination to access it

 • Used by almost all connections (browser, internet traffic, HTTP, FTP, telnet)

-• Uses 3 way - handshake
+• Uses 3 way - handshake to confirm if both client and server are ready for data

 • For 3 way - handshake usually the messages request is SYN and response is SYN/ACK and then you send an ACK to establish connections